 Energy Recovery, Inc. ("the Company", "ERI", "we" or "us") develops, manufactures and sells high-efficiency energy recovery devices for use in seawater desalination.
 Our products are sold under the trademarks ERITM, PXTM, PEITM, Pressure ExchangerTM, PX Pressure ExchangerTM, Pump EngineeringTM and QuadribaricTM.
 Our energy recovery devices make desalination affordable by capturing and reusing the otherwise lost pressure energy from the concentrated seawater reject stream of the desalination process.
 We also manufacture and sell high-pressure pumps and circulation pumps for use in desalination.
 Our products are developed and manufactured in the United States of America ("U.S.") at our headquarters in San Leandro, California, and at our facility in New Boston, Michigan.
+During the third quarter of 2011, we initiated a restructuring plan to relocate our New Boston operations to San Leandro.
 Additionally, we have direct sales offices and technical support centers in Madrid, Dubai, and Shanghai.